supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

    ![](./media/hci24-5.png)

-### Task 2: Deploy the Azure Stack HCI using Azure portal
+### Task 2: Vlidate Azure Stack HCI cluster using Azure portal.

 1. Navigate back to Azure Portal, search for **Deploy a custom template** in search box and select it.